 Read the article here: 27 Skills Your Child Needs to Know That She’s Not Getting in School

 At One World Montessori School, we join millions of people around the world every year in acknowledging the International Day of Peace.
-For the week leading up to the event, we decorate our school with origami cranes, which are a symbol if peace.
+For the week leading up to the event, we decorate our school with origami cranes.
 The touching story of Sadako Sasaki explains why the crane has become a symbol of peace.
 Read more

 WHO WE ARE